 Venice, Padova and the Brenta Villas

-Subject to adjustment …
+From charter base info, subject to adjustment …

 The Sile River is a pleasant resurgent river that emerges on the plain just a few kilometres upstream of the beautiful medieval city of Treviso.
 There it winds through the streets and squares, giving the city a truly unique feel.